ibm-client-engineering/sadoc-workflow-on-containers/README.md

 The customer was running Openshift in a shared environment that was provisioned via Openstack.

-OCP version: 4.8.x
+- OCP version: 4.8.x
-Number of worker nodes was set to 2 via node selector tag.
+- Number of worker nodes was set to 2 via node selector tag.
+- Customer was using manila for file storage

 ### **Requirements**

 BAW Standalone needed to run in a dedicated namespace.
 Customer also required the reuse of the existing certificate manager that was already running on the cluster.
 It was community edition that the customer upgraded to 1.7.1.

 Customer requested an airgapped installation at first and configured Artifactory on an external vm to act as a docker proxy.
+This was then configured in OCP with an imagecontentpolicy setting.

 ### **BAW Standalone for Openshift requirements**